hotmango/Atum-Custom-UserCss/README.md

-# Custom CSS for Joomla4 Atum template
+# Custom CSS for Joomla 4 & 5 Atum Administrator template
-A custom **user.css** for **Joomla 4 & Joomla 5 Atum Administrator template** with minor and subtle size changes reducing some of the glare and super-sized look and feel.
+A custom **user.css** for **Joomla 4 & 5 Administrator template** with minor and subtle size changes reducing some of the glare and super-sized look and feel.
+Minor improvements to the native (Joomla 5) dark-mode readability.

 ## Where to put this file
 This is a css override (_user.css_) for _some elements_ of the **Joomla 4 & Joomla 5 Atum Administrator template**;